harvardartmuseums/api-docs/sections/place.md

 # Place

-Contains information on the places used to describe items in the Harvard Art Museums collections.
+Contains information on the places (states, countries, continents, or historical regions) used to describe items in the Harvard Art Museums collections.

 ## Get Places